-Anyway, Giuliani took to Twitter early the following day to explain what he meant.
-I challenge you to get that image of Rudy Giuliani in his boxers and sock garters out of your mind.
-Rudy tweeted: “My statement was not meant as a pontification on moral theology but one referring to the situation where two people make precisely contradictory statements, the classic “he said, she said” puzzle.
+Giuliani took to Twitter early the following day to explain what he meant.
+Picture Rudy tweeting in his boxers and sock garters.
+Now try to forget it.
+You’re welcome.
+Anyway, Giuliani wrote: “My statement was not meant as a pontification on moral theology but one referring to the situation where two people make precisely contradictory statements, the classic “he said, she said” puzzle.
 Sometimes further inquiry can reveal the truth other times it doesn’t.”

 Well, I think I know what Giuliani was up to, and it wasn’t that.

 I’ve never cared very much for the expression “It is what it is.”
 It seems to have become commonplace in recent years, or perhaps I just became aware of it.
 Some of my family members are fond of it.
 As often as not, “it is what it is” is used as a statement of resigned acceptance of a situation that somebody doesn’t like.
 Yes, obviously, it is what it is, but what is that?
 Sometimes I find myself longing for the simpler “Whatever.”